DOI-USGS/ghsc-esi-groundmotion-processing/docs/contents/manual/config_file.md

    - `model`: Set the end of the signal window using a shaking duration model; this options makes use of the keys `model` and `epsilon`.
    - `magnitude`: Use the magnitude-based signal end as defined by CISN, which is `magnitude/2` (units of minutes).
    - `none`: Use the full available record; this is useful if the records have already been trimmed to a reasonable level and you do not wish to further reduce trace duration.

+The `no_noise` option allows processing to run for older data for which no pre-event noise is available.
+Essentially it sets the "split time" to be the start time of the record, which would normally fail because it is estiamted as the p-wave arrival time.

 ## The "check_stream" section